Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: Introduction

-To explore the properties of EGB gravity, physicists have derived several black hole solutions.
+One of the best ways to understand the modified gravity theory is to investigate the black hole solutions within it.
+However, in modified gravity theories, analytical solutions of black holes are quite rare.
+Although numerical solutions are practical, it is necessary to have a certain foundation in numerical calculation theory in order to determine the accuracy of the results.
+Fortunately, several analytical black hole solutions in EGB gravity have been found.
 Black holes in high dimensional spacetime have garnered significant interest for two primary reasons: they arise naturally in the context of string theory and are also present in extra-dimensional brane-world scenarios~\cite{Randall:1999ee}.
 A class of static vacuum solutions in the EGB gravity was first obtained by Boulware, Deser, and Wheeler~\cite{Boulware:1985wk, Wheeler:1985nh}.
 This work was later extended to include a cosmological constant by Cai~\cite{Cai:2001dz}.
 The topology of these solutions is locally $\mathcal{M}^n \simeq M^2 \times \mathcal{N}^{n-2}$.
 The Maeda-Dadhich black hole, a kind of Kaluza-Klein (KK) black hole, is also an exact vacuum solution of EGB gravity with a cosmological constant which bears a specific relation to the Gauss-Bonnet coupling constant~\cite{Maeda:2006iw}.
 This spacetime is locally the product of a usual $4$-dimensional manifold with a $(n-4)$-dimensional space of constant negative curvature, i.e., its topology is locally $\mathcal{M}^n \simeq M^4 \times \mathcal{K}^{n-4}$.
-Another remarkable feature of this solution is that the Gauss-Bonent term acts like a Maxwell source for large $r$ while at the other end it regularizes the metric and weakens the central singularity~\cite{Maeda:2006iw}.
+Here, $M^2$, $M^4$ and $\mathcal{N}^2$ are general (pseudo-)Riemannian manifold, while $\mathcal{K}^{n-4}$ is a non-compact Riemannian manifold with sectional curvature $K=-1$.
+Another remarkable feature of this solution is that the Gauss-Bonnet term acts like a Maxwell source for large $r$ while at the other end it regularizes the metric and weakens the central singularity~\cite{Maeda:2006iw}.
+It can serve as an excellent model for testing extra dimensions and could potentially be a candidate for a realistic black hole.
+Our present work will concentrate on this black hole solution.
 Based on the same ideas, a class of black hole solutions has been obtained in $n$-dimensional Lovelock gravity theory~\cite{Cai:2009de}.
 The topology of these solutions is locally $\mathcal{M}^n\simeq M^m\times\mathcal{K}^{n-m}$, where $\mathcal{K}^{n-m}$ is a space of negative constant curvature.

 Perturbing black holes provides valuable insights into their properties, but gauge dependence can be an issue.
 To address this, one approach is to use physically preferred gauges, while another one is to use gauge-invariant variables such as the Kodama-Ishibashi gauge invariant variables~\cite{Ishibashi:2011ws}.
 These variables allow for the derivation of master equations with tensor, vector, and scalar components~\cite{Ishibashi:2011ws,Dotti:2004sh,Cai:2013cja,Dotti:2005sq}.
 Using the Kodama-Ishibashi gauge invariant variables, a generalized master equation for tensor-type perturbations has been derived in EGB gravity~\cite{Cao:2021sty}.